Gamages: History

-Many of those who were children at the time remember Gamages because of its unparallelled stock of toys of the day, and the Gamages catalogue, which was a well-loved gift during the autumn, in time for Christmas present requests to be made.
+Gamages stocked a wide range of toys and produced a catalogue before Christmas.
 One of the store's main attractions was a large model railway which alternated between a day and night scene by the use of lighting.
 The railway was provided by a man called Bertram Otto who was German by birth.
 It received many thousands of visitors every Christmas.

-Gamages had many departments - a much larger number than modern department stores.
-There was a substantial hardware department on the ground floor which included specialist motor parts and car seat cover sections.
+Gamages had a substantial hardware department on the ground floor which included specialist motor parts and car seat cover sections.
 There was a photographic department, and camping, pets, toys and sporting departments, the latter selling shotguns.
-The toy department was extensive and there were substantial fashion, furniture and carpeting departments and in latter years a small food supermarket.
+The toy department was extensive and there were substantial fashion, furniture and carpeting departments and in later years a small food supermarket.